ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The extensions MUST also conform with the extension framework policy as set out in the architectural framework document.
-For example, this may concern any potential impact on client privacy that the extension may introduce.
+For example, this may concern any potential impact on client anonymity that the extension may introduce.

 --- back